alexfbasa/Practical-OpenShift-for-Developers-course/README.md

 To build the image for the Hello World source code, you first need to navigate to its directory.
 Follow these steps:

-* Go to the labs directory.
+* Go to the labs' directory.
 * Change into the Hello World Go directory.
   Once you are in the correct directory, you can proceed with the Docker Build command.
 Here's the command you need to
   run: